Medical Negligence Solicitors

 Medical negligence, also known as clinical negligence or medical malpractice, occurs when poor care by a healthcare professional causes illness or injury that could have been avoided.

 Clinical negligence can have serious consequences for the patient.
 For example, substandard care during childbirth can lead to serious birth injuries like cerebral palsy, while a late diagnosis of cancer can have devastating effects.

 A medical negligence compensation claim is a legal process initiated by someone who feels they have been harmed due to the negligence of a healthcare professional.
 The aim is to secure financial compensation from those responsible.

 The claimant in a medical negligence case seeks to prove the care they received was below the standard reasonably expected of the practitioner, and that the negligence directly caused them harm and suffering.

 A medical negligence claim aims to secure financial compensation from those responsible for medical negligence.
 If you have been injured as a result of negligent treatment, you may be able to get medical negligence compensation.

 How do I make a medical negligence claim?

-A preliminary step that has to be taken before a medical negligence claim can be made is for there to be a formal complaint to the relevant hospital or healthcare provider.
-The feedback they provide, after investigating your complaint, is often key to building a case.
-If you haven’t already done this then our experts can advise you on how to do so, free of charge and with no obligation.
+Before a clinical negligence claim can be made, you must make a formal complaint to the relevant hospital or healthcare provider.
+Their response after investigating your complaint is often key to building a case.
+If you haven’t already made a formal complaint, our experts can advise you on how to do so during the initial discussion of your case.

 There are a number of elements to establishing whether medical treatment was negligent.